So you have some baseball cards from when you were a kid. Maybe you collected them, or maybe your parents saved them for you.

 An early Joe Jackson caramel card.
 Jackson is one non-HOFer that still carries significant 'star power' demand

-Ty Cobb is still one of the most recognized names in baseball and thus his cards such as this T205 card carry tremendous 'star power' demand.
+Ty Cobb is still one of the most recognized names in baseball, and thus, his cards, such as this T205 card, are highly demanded because of their ‘star power’.

-There is even a surge in demand for a player's cards before their expected election to the Hall of Fame.
+Demand for players’ cards surges before their expected election to the Hall of Fame.

 A recent example was with Derek Jeter, as the price of his 1993 Upper Deck SP rookie card surged in the year before his HOF election.